MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxremovepackages.md

  ##Details

 This is a simple wrapper for remove.packages.
-For [RxInSqlServer](RxInSqlServer.md) compute context the user specified as part of connection string is used for removing the packages if `owner` argument is empty.
+For [RxInSqlServer](RxInSqlServer.md) compute context, the user specified as part of connection string is used for removing the packages if `owner` argument is empty.
 The user calling this function needs to be granted permissions by database owner by making them member of either `'rpkgs-shared'` or `'rpkgs-private'` database role.
 Users in `'rpkgs-shared'` role can remove packages from `"shared"` location and their own `"private"` location.
 Users in `'rpkgs-private'` role can only remove packages from their own `"private"` location.

-See the help file for additional details.

  ##Value

 Invisible `NULL`

  ##See Also